 A leveraged global ETF sounds very lucrative until you peel the layers away and find out that it is based on debt funding.
 These ETFs may also originate in a country that is still developing economically.

 Online robo advisers might suggest that you allocate some of your assets to a global fund that involves ordinary investors buying foreign bonds, issued by sovereign governments in developing countries, but if you're newer to investing and risk adverse, this might not be the place to put your money.

 There is no point where you should or must invest in either of these types of funds or bonds when you are building your wealth.
 These would be better left to the experts in most cases.

 What Is in a Mutual Fund Name?

 Global and international funds give you an idea of the scope of the geographic mandate.
 A few years ago, the Securities and Exchange Commission (SEC) passed a law that requires mutual funds to invest 80% or more of the fund assets into securities that match with the fund name.
 For example, the XYZ Long-Term Bond Fund would need to keep at least 80% of the fund's assets in long-term bonds or it would be in violation of this rule.

-That means no matter how inexpensive the stock market looked or how risky management believed long-term bonds were at any given time, management would still be required to park the money in long-term bonds.
+That means no matter how inexpensive the stock market looked or how risky long-term bonds were thought to be, the fund managers would still have to park the money in long-term bonds.
 Likewise, the ABC Utility Stock Fund would need to keep 80% of its assets invested in utility stocks.

-Even with the naming convention changes for funds, it is still absolutely vital that you take the time to read the mutual fund prospectus, which is the document breaking out the risks and strategies used by the portfolio manager to select investments.
+Even with the naming convention changes for funds, it is still vital that you take the time to read the mutual fund prospectus, which is the document that outlines the risks and strategies used by the portfolio manager to select investments.